Greenstand/treetracker-wallet-api/README.md

 ```

-While running the server locally, navigate to the config folder and generate your own public and private JWT keys here using the keygen script below:
+While in the terminal, navigate to the config folder directory and run the keygen script below to generate your own public and private JWT keys:

 ```
 ssh-keygen -t rsa -b 4096 -m PEM -f jwtRS256.key